stocha/rust_dev/README.md

 - count the number of branches presents in the unsafe blocks
 - count the number of external functions calls presents in the unsafe blocks
 - Count the number of branches present outside the unsafe blocks
+- Detect cycle dependencies between used crates
+- Display a tree of the crates dependencies